Provisioning a new vmware hosts fails with 'Invalid MAC '

 I'll set this to feedback now, so if anybody else hits it, please check the host vs cluster configuration described above and if there's still an issue, we'll revisit.

-#10 Updated by Francois Herbert over 4 years ago
+#10 Updated by Francois Herbert almost 5 years ago

 I'm running into this issue.
 It seems to be caused by Fog returning back the portgroup as the network value instead of the network name.